gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 In the Chrome browser, these are called V8 and Blink, respectively.
 These two separate systems are connected by the JavaScript Web API.
 This takes the form of a thin layer of bindings embedded in V8 that translate JavaScript function calls to native method calls on Blink objects.

-These bindings do very little; the point is that, once a DOM operation is invoked, JavaScript is mostly out of the picture and everything resolves in native code.
+These bindings do very little.
+Once we call a DOM operation, JavaScript is mostly out of the picture and everything resolves in native code.

 ```canva size=380x320 ;; key=chromium-architecture ;; alt=Browser architecture diagram
 https://www.canva.com/design/DAGby_a3rDM/N8CbBV9kIAUZeGTcAXWw4A/view?utm_content=DAGby_a3rDM&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hbc0c0bb1df